locationtech/geomesa/docs/user/datastores/index_config.rst

 Generally, ``table.splitter.class`` can be omitted.
 If so, GeoMesa will use a default implementation that allows for a flexible configuration using ``table.splitter.options``.
-If no options are specified, then all tables will generally create 4 split (based on the number of shards).
+If no options are specified, then all tables will generally create 4 splits (based on the number of shards).
 The default ID index splits assume that feature IDs are randomly distributed UUIDs.

 For the default splitter, ``table.splitter.options`` should consist of comma-separated entries, in the form